Dguthmann/password-generator-2020/README.md

 ## Changelog

-2020-09-10: Addition of more comments to the file, and writing of README, first deployment
+2020-09-10: Addition of more comments to the file, and writing of README, first deployment, reworked script.js into multiple function.
 2020-09-09: Creation of files, coding the script.js file, multiple commits during the day as it was fleshed out and bug tested.